Funds & Investment Services

-A Private Fund, is an unregulated collective investment scheme that is not subject to any licensing requirements.
-Private Funds can only be made available to a restricted and identifiable category of up to 50 persons and cannot be listed on any stock exchange.
-There are no specific licensing requirements for the directors on the board of a Private Fund, nor are there any requirements for a PF to appoint a custodian or an investment manager.
-A Private Fund may be self-managed by its directors and there are no statutory restrictions governing a Private Fund’s investments or leverage.
+A Private Fund (PF) is an unregulated collective investment scheme that is not subject to any licensing requirements.
+PF’s can only be made available to a restricted and identifiable category of up to 50 persons and cannot be listed on any stock exchange.
+There are no specific licensing requirements for the directors on the board of a PF, nor are there any requirements for a PF to appoint a custodian or an investment manager.
+A PF may be self-managed by its directors and there are no statutory restrictions governing a Private Fund’s investments or leverage.

 Experienced Investor Fund

-An Experienced Investor Funds (“EIF”) is an unregulated collective investment scheme designed for professional, high net worth or experienced investors.
+An Experienced Investor Fund (EIF) is a regulated collective investment scheme designed for professional, high net worth or experienced investors.
 An EIF may be open-ended or close-ended and can be marketed to an unlimited number of investors provided they meet the definition of an experienced investor.
 This definition broadly covers, investment professionals, investors who have a net worth in excess of €1,000,000 or an investor that invests a minimum of €100,000 in the EIF.

 Protected Cell Company